pixijs/pixijs.com/docs/guides/components/textures.md

 ### Loading the Image

 To work with the image, the first step is to pull the image file from your webserver into the user's web browser.
-To do this, we can use `Assets.load('myTexture.png')`.  `Assets` wraps and deals with telling the browser to fetch the image, convert it and then let you when that has been completed.
+To do this, we can use `Assets.load('myTexture.png')`.  `Assets` wraps and deals with telling the browser to fetch the image, convert it and then let you know when that has been completed.
 This process is *asynchronous* - you request the load, then time passes, then a promise completes to let you know the load is completed.
 We'll go into the loader in a lot more depth in a later guide.

 ```ts
 const texture = await Assets.load('myTexture.png');